61: CREEPY AND KOOKY? NOT THIS ADAMS FAMILY!

 Known as the “Church of Presidents” both John and John Quincy Adams had worshiped there and after their deaths they were each entombed in the crypt below the church.

 Once inside the historic church, I was stunned by the original mahogany altar; especially knowing that John Adams admired it with his own eyes.
 As we walked down the main aisle in the sanctuary, I kept my eyes peeled for the Adams’ family pew, which had the number 54 attached next to the aisleway door.
 As we searched for the historic spot, I thought to myself: “Pew 54, where are you?”
-The United First Parish Church is known in Massachusetts as the “Church of Presidents”; as two Presidents regularly worshipped there and both were entombed in the family crypt beneath the church.
+The United First Parish Church is known in Massachusetts as the “Church of Presidents”; as two Presidents regularly worshipped there, and both were entombed in the family crypt beneath the church.
 My photographer placed me on the red cushioned seat in Pew 54 and the feeling I had was beyond words.
-From my position on the seat I could see a bronze plaque affixed to the wooden seatback in front of me that stated ‘The Adams Pew’.
+From my position on the seat, I could see a bronze plaque affixed to the wooden seatback in front of me that stated, ‘The Adams Pew’.
 In my mind, I thought about John Adams as he sat in that pew with Abigail as he prayed for a quick and peaceful separation from England; a prayer that went unfulfilled.
 At the same time, I had also wondered if our 2nd President ever passed gas there and then sat in his own pew.

 Standing in the butt prints of Presidents is what I do and in Pew 54 of the United First Parish Church in Quincy, Massachusetts I stood where John Adams once sat.